Think twice before tossing vegetable scraps—many of them can grow into new plants right on your kitchen counter.

 Put the dish in a spot with filtered light and moderate temperatures.
 After a few days, you should notice new green shoots sprouting from the tops and roots forming.

-Re-growing Celery from Scraps
+Regrowing Celery from Scraps

 Leave about two inches of the root end.
 Next, place the base in a shallow bowl of water.

 After about a week, you will see new leaves growing.
-Once roots appear, plant the celery in soil.
+Once roots appear, plant the celery in the soil.

 Water it often and ensure it gets at least six hours of direct sunlight daily.
 Soon, you will have fresh celery to harvest.

-Re-growing Beets
+Regrowing Beets

 We cut off the beet greens, leaving about an inch of the stems attached to the root end.

-Re-growing Potatoes
+Regrowing Potatoes

-We start by cutting an Irish potato (white potato) into chunks that each have an “eye”—that’s the bud from which the plant sprouts.
-We let the chunks sit out for a day until the cut sides dry.
+Ensure that each chunk has an “eye”—the bud from which the plant sprouts.
+Next, let the chunks sit out for a day until the cut sides dry.

 Growing Sweet Potatoes from Scraps